How to Compare Two Excel Sheets and Highlight Differences: 7 Methods

 spreadsheet compare

-After that, select the options (on the basis of which you want to compare the values of the workbooks) from the left pane.
-Here, we have selected the Entered Values and Names option.
+Select the options (based on which you want to compare the values of the workbooks) from the left pane.
+We selected the Entered Values and Names option.

 spreadsheet compare

-In this way, you will get the highlighted values which show the differences between the two sheets, and here you can see the two sheets side by side which you are comparing.
-Besides this, you are getting the description which indicates the different cells and values.
+Get the highlighted values that show the differences between the two sheets, and here you can see the two sheets side by side that you are comparing.
+You are getting the description that indicates the different cells and values.

 compare two excel sheets and highlight differences